MicrosoftDocs/azure-devops-yaml-schema/task-reference/notation-v0.md

 **`isCustomVersion`** - **Custom Version**<br>
 `boolean`.
 Optional.
 Use when `command = install`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If checked, you can provide a custom version for the task.
+Specify `true` to provide a custom version of Notation for the task by specifying a download URL to the custom version in the `url` property.
 <!-- :::editable-content-end::: -->
 <br>